-During the era of The Battle of Ciudad Juárez, A yankee colonel wearing all white with a lame hat is ready to duel with a masked bandit wearing all black clothing & a cool as fuck Texana that has a silver skull on it.
+During the era of The Battle of Ciudad Juárez, A yankee colonel wearing an all white outfit & with a lame hat is ready to duel with a masked bandit wearing all black clothing & a cool as fuck Texana that has a silver skull on it.
 The man in white wins the duel and dons the Texana since that lame hat he was wearing before wasn’t cutting it.
 A ghostly woman in white covering her face in a vail walks by the winner of the duel and he chases after her.
 When he takes the vail off, he sees true horror and this begins La Texana Maldita!

 In the present day (or the year 2000), a priest (Luis Gatica) is on his way to a small town where his car breaks down, but luckily he’s helped by a big guy wearing the infamous Texana whom ends up giving it to the priest as a “gift”.
 They then get into an accident, the big guy is dead and the priest is recovering at a small home in town where a mysterious old man (Alfredo Gutierrez "El Turco") tells him stories of the Texana and its former owners.
 It seems all of them were criminals & while the Texana had given them power to achieve in their sinful lifestyle, it had also brought true terror into their lives!